pulp-platform/pulpino/README.md

 - ModelSim in reasonably recent version (we tested it with versions >= 10.2c)
 - CMake >= 2.8.0, versions greater than 3.1.0 recommended due to support for ninja
-- riscv-toolchain, specifically you need riscv32-unknown-elf-gcc compiler and friends
+- riscv-toolchain, specifically you need riscv32-unknown-elf-gcc compiler and friends.
+There are two choices for this toolchain: Either using the official RISC-V toolchain supported by Berkeley or the custom RISC-V toolchain from ETH.
+The ETH version supports all the ISA extensions that were incorporated into the RI5CY core.
+- python2 >= 2.6

 ## Editions

 There are two PULPino editions available, one for OR1K based on the OR10N core and one for RISCV based on the RI5CY core.
+Only the RISC-V based version is currently open-source.
 The software included in this repository is compatible with both ISAs and automatically targets the correct ISA based on the compiler used.